Melt in your mouth tender, full of rich beefy flavor, and all cooked in just one pot, the ultimate comfort food.

-Every home cook needs to have a classic recipe for pot roast served with gravy, carrots, and potatoes!
+Every home cook needs to have a classic pot roast recipe served with carrots, potatoes, and rich brown gravy!

 This easy recipe is great for beginners and delivers incredible results every time!
 Chuck roasts are inexpensive cuts of beef that cook in the oven at a low temperature for a few hours.
 Add in a handful of veggies and some savory herbs for the perfect meal.